One of the oldest touring organizations in the nation and ranks among the country's outstanding undergraduate college bands

 The Luther College Concert Band was formed in 1878, laying the foundation for what would become the college's long-standing tradition of musical excellence.
 Concert Band is now one of the oldest touring organizations in the nation and ranks among the country's outstanding undergraduate college bands.

-From its beginnings as a student-directed brass and percussion ensemble formed with instruments from a discontinued community band, Concert Band rose to its current position of prestige with deAlbuquerque through the influential directorships of Carlo Sperati (1905-1943), Weston Noble (1948-1973), and Frederick Nyline (1973-2011).
-The ensemble is rich in tradition, most apparent through the inclusion of the selections Who Puts His Trust in God Most Just and Stars and Stripes Forever at the end of almost every concert.
-Throughout its long history, Concert Band has enjoyed unrivaled performance opportunities in the United States, Western Europe, and Japan.
-The ensemble tours every year, with international travel every four years.
+From its beginnings as a student-directed brass and percussion ensemble formed with instruments from a discontinued community band, Concert Band rose to its current position of prestige through the influential directorships of Carlo Sperati (1905-1943), Weston Noble (1948-1973), and Frederick Nyline (1973-2011) and Joan deAlbuquerque (2011-2020).
+The 2020-2021 Luther College Concert Band is directed by Cory Near.